 Rebecca Schwartz Lesberg is San Diego Audubon's Director of Conservation and is responsible for conservation projects including adaptive management of endangered species habitat, coastal dune habitat restoration, environmental advocacy, and project scoping.
 Rebecca holds a BS from UCSD in Ecology and is finishing up an MS in Marine Science from USD.
 Rebecca is always looking for more volunteers for the Conservation Program, so send her an email to get involved!

 Megan Flaherty is San Diego Audubon's Conservation Project Coordinator, facilitating habitat restoration events in Mission Bay.
 Megan holds a Master's degree in conservation biology, and has carried out research in a number of African game reserves and national parks.
 A San Diego native, Megan is passionate about conserving natural ecosystems and protecting native flora and fauna, and is a true believer in the power of public participation in making a tangible difference for our environment.
 Feel free to contact her in regards to our Conservation volunteer opportunities!

 Rebekah Angona is San Diego Audubon's Director of Education and is responsible for managing the 4th Grade Science Discovery program at Silverwood Wildlife Sanctuary and the OutdoorExplore! programs offered throughout San Diego county.
 Rebekah holds a Master's degree in education from Coastal Carolina University.
 She has experience in both formal and informal science education and always loves the opportunity to introduce students to wonders of the outdoors.

-Jill Cooper is San Diego Audubon’s Volunteer and Operations Coordinator, and also serves as a Naturalist Guide with the SDAS Education Program.
+Jill Cooper is San Diego Audubon’s Education and Volunteer Coordinator.
 Jill holds a B.Sc. in Biology from The Evergreen State College, and is a graduate of Wilderness Awareness School.
 Jill has a varied background, from wildlife tracking to tree canopy science, from raising endangered frogs with prisoners to leading outdoor education programs for children.
 Jill cares deeply for conservation and connecting people with nature.